-Ruby-throated Hummingbirds nest on

-tree limbs

-or shrub branches

-in summer and

-migrate to Mexico and

-Central America to spend

-the winter.

-Male Ruby-throated Hummingbird on trumpet honeysuckle

-(Lonicera sempervirens)
+Rufous Hummingbirds nest in willows in summer and migrate to western Mexico to spend the winter.
+Male Rufous Hummingbird on orange honeysuckle (Lonicera ciliosa)

 GARDENING To attract hummingbirds to your garden, provide them with nectar starting in early spring.
 It's thought that hummingbirds prefer red-colored flowers; however, they will feed on any flower that produces abundant nectar.